annabelle-z-li/AI-research-level-2/research-journal.md

 because classification is a simpler task for ai, i believe that this generation model was a lot less "smart". again, the classification models were fed human-made labeled data, which allowed them to output more accurate answers for human beings, but the generation model we looked at was just spouting algorithmic stuff, so it was kind of confusing and random. moreover, the generation models worked with parameters, temperature, and tokens, which is a whole other realm.

 ### How I Explored It
-(What classifier and generator did you try for homework?
-What inputs did you use?
-What did you find?)

 Classifier: https://huggingface.co/spaces/Nuno-Tome/simple_image_classifier

 Generator: https://huggingface.co/spaces/CohereLabs/c4ai-command

 The inputs I used were a totoro movie poster, which the classifier guessed as a comic, and the generator said was a movie poster for totoro, going into much more specifics. this was basically the same for the two other inputs.